moveit/moveit_tutorials/doc/test_debugging/test_debugging_tutorial.rst

   apt-get dist-upgrade
   apt-get install -y python-catkin-tools ssh git gdb valgrind vim

-Then you'll want to set enviroment variables important for your test.
-In my example I'm using a kinetic enviroment so I set that here.
+Then you'll want to set environment variables important for your test.
+In my example, I'm using a kinetic environment so I set that here.

   ROS_DISTRO=kinetic